Zain brings a creative and pragmatic approach to his clients’ most critical corporate and securities matters.

 Whose Liability Is It Anyway?
 CRTC Issues New Guidance Regarding Liability for Aiding or Inducing CASL Non-Compliance

 Nov.
-12, 2018 - Perhaps the most controversial feature of Canada’s anti-spam legislation (CASL)1 is its broad approach to liability for various actors and intermediaries involved in electronic communications.
-As we have previously explained, persons may be liable under CASL if they “cause” or “permit” a violation...
+12, 2018 - Perhaps the most controversial feature of Canada’s anti-spam legislation (CASL) 1 is its broad approach to liability for various actors and intermediaries involved in electronic communications.
+As we have previously explained, persons may be liable under CASL if they “cause” or “permit” a...

 Obey or Pay: OSC Warns Off-Shore, Unregistered Trading Platforms Offering Securities to Ontario Investors